Yuna (singer, born 2003)

-Shin Yu-na (born December 9, 2003), known mononymously as Yuna, is a South Korean rapper, singer and dancer.
+Shin Yu-na (born December 9, 2003), known mononymously as Yuna, is a South Korean singer, dancer, rapper, and actress.
 She is a member of the South Korean girl group Itzy, formed by JYP Entertainment in 2019.
+She made her acting debut in 2026 in Undercover Miss Hong and is set to appear in My Bias, My Boss.
+Yuna released her solo debut extended play (EP), Ice Cream, in March 2026.

 Early life

 Shin Yu-na was born on December 9, 2003, in Suwon, South Korea.
 While in middle school, she competed in national-level floorball tournaments, representing Gyeonggi.
 In 2016, she was discovered by a JYP Entertainment casting agent at a music festival and successfully auditioned to join the agency as a trainee.
 She attended high school at Hanlim Multi Art School and graduated in February 2022.

 Career

 2017: Pre-debut

 In 2017, Yuna appeared in the first episode of Stray Kids alongside her future groupmates Yeji, Ryujin, and Chaeryeong.
 In the same year, she appeared in BTS's "Love Yourself" highlight reel alongside Ryujin.
 Yuna was not initially included in Itzy's lineup but was later added as the final member of the group.